isc-projects/kea/doc/sphinx/kea-messages.rst

     running operation for timer: %1

 Logged at debug log level 50.
-A debug message issued when the Timer Manager is about to run a periodic operation associated with the given timer.
+This debug message is issued when the Timer Manager is about to run a periodic operation associated with the given timer.
 An example of such operation is a periodic cleanup of expired leases.
 The name of the timer is included in the